Republicans at U.S. nuclear regulator pass stripped down safety rule

 A nuclear power safety advocate said new information showed that plants may experience bigger floods and earthquakes than they are now required to withstand, and that it is possible the commission will not require nuclear plants that face greater hazards to make upgrades.

-“Nuclear plants must be protected against the most severe natural disasters they could face today - not those estimated 40 years ago,” when many plants were built, Edwin Lyman, acting director of the Nuclear Safety Project at the Union of Concerned Scientists, said.
+“Nuclear plants must be protected against the most severe natural disasters they could face today - not those estimated 40 years ago,” said Edwin Lyman, acting director of the Nuclear Safety Project at the Union of Concerned Scientists.